Strong Moves: The Claremont Long Beach Math Collaborative from Karen McMillen on Vimeo.

 This is what makes the current state of mathematics proficiency in North Long Beach so alarming, especially for African American males.
 One way to measure proficiency is California State University’s Early Assessment Program exam, which tests college readiness in particular subjects.
 Though 12-13 percent of students statewide traditionally pass the exam every year, among African American males at Jordan High the number is usually less than 1 percent.
 And that is where Wood comes in.

 In short, Wood’s idea – which eventually grew into the Claremont/Long Beach Math Collaborative – was to bring African American male students to Claremont for one month of math instruction over the summer.
 Claremont has classrooms, dormitories, and teachers.
 Claremont also has college campuses, which Wood thinks many, if not all, of these young men have never been to, unless they were there to play basketball.

 “These kids may have been in the gym at Cal State, but they haven’t been in a laboratory or classroom setting like we have here,” he said.
 “Being on a college campus is so different than being in the inner-city.
 You don’t even walk outside at night in the inner city.
 Being here is exposure to a different kind of life.”

-Last year Wood took this idea to then-President Joseph Hough, SES Dean Margaret Grogan, and his doctoral advisors, SES Professors David Drew, Daryl Smith, and Gail Thompson, who were all quick to support the project.
+Last year Wood took this idea to then-President Joseph Hough, SES Dean Margaret Grogan, and his doctoral advisors, SES Professors David Drew and Daryl Smith who were quick to support the project.
 Drew, whose research focuses on improving STEM (science, technology, engineering, and mathematics) education, immediately recognized its potential.

 “In today’s high-tech global economy, mastery of mathematics can help lift young people out of poverty into rewarding jobs and careers,” he said.
 “Providing these students from North Long Beach access to Claremont’s world-class mathematics instructors would go a long way in achieving that.”